PetyXbron/minecraft-bot/README.md

 * Send custom message/announcement command
 * <s>Custom reply for ip, test and version command</s>
 * <s>Installation with repl.it</s>
-* Better test command (shows more information about bot process)
+* Better test command variables (more process info - like uptime)
 * <s>More text languages (or custom)</s>
 * Create threads from every message in voting channel
 * <s>Bot status (activity) for players online number</s>